Twitter, Social Media and Professionalism

 - How will they keep you informed and up to date with relevant Tweets and conversations? – reports?
 Emails?
 What is manageable and relevant?

-And now a few of my own.
+And now a few of my own when it comes to professionalism.

 - What do the tweets look like?
 Are they interesting?
 Relevant?
 Grammatically correct within the character limit?
 Or are they just slight variations on a theme?